sbstp/YouTube-wrapper/README.md

 YouTube-wrapper
 ===============

 A wrapper around the YouTube iframe API.
 Easily embed and control youtube players.
+Flash is probably required for most browsers.
+I am not sure if the iframe api supports HTML 5.

 ### Youtube